You’ve summoned an image of the perfect part and spent the last few hours locked in a design frenzy.

 Finding wound dressing tape isn’t as simple as repeatedly pushing a TAPE NOW button.
 Still, you’ve learned enough that, hopefully, you’ll be comfortable taking these ideas and working to transform the adhesive into your ideal part.

 Which Wound Dressing is Best For My Needs?

 So, you’ve found your tape soulmate.

-Even with the right material, there’s no guarantee that the design functions exactly how you want it to.
+Even with the suitable material, there’s no guarantee that the design functions precisely how you want it to.
 Sharp lines and layers add to your part’s complexity, which can increase the cost of your final product.

 Converters can consolidate the layers of a piece and provide other critical advice that helps you save money.
 If you communicate with a converter early on, you can make any necessary changes that will ultimately optimize your drawing in order to decrease your labor time.

 If you’re still unsure, Strouse manufactures samples to guarantee that your part is always exactly what you’re looking for.
 Test your design or explore more information on wound dressing tapes in our Learning Center today.